 FLSlotLNG, i (EUR): That part of the Financial Limit corresponding to the economic value of the offer (i) of the User in the LNG Auction.

-SlotLNGBidi (EUR): The economic value of the User’s bid (i) corresponding to the LNG Gasification Capacity booking, calculated as set out in paragraph [4].
+SlotLNGBidi (EUR): The economic value of the User’s bid (i) corresponding to the LNG Gasification Capacity booking, as such (economic value) is calculated as set out in paragraph [4].

 (d) In the case of a tender for a Standard LNG Slot with an LNG Unloading Day within the Years (Y+2) to (Y+5), as applicable, from the Year (Y) of the LNG Auction, the part of the Financial Limit reserved in relation to the respective LNG Gasification Capacity Calculated as follows: